osisoft/OCS-Docs/Content_Portal/Overview/get-started/connections/gs-omf-connection.md

 Use this get started procedure to become familiar with OMF connections.

 ## Procedure
+I am learning so much today.
+Thank you, Laureen.

 1. Click the ![Menu icon](images\menu-icon.png) icon and click **Clients** (below Security) to open the `Manage Clients` page.